bashfulrobot/docker/README.md

 Role Name
 =========

-This role will insall Docker on Ubuntu.
+This role will install Docker on Ubuntu.

 Requirements
 ------------